The Galvin property under the Ultrapower Axiom: Abstract

 \section{Abstract}

 We continue the study of the Galvin property from \cite{bgs} and \cite{SatInCan}.
 In particular, we deepen the connection between certain diamond-like principles and non-Galvin ultrafilters.
 We also show that any Dodd sound non p-point ultrafilter is non-Galvin.
-We use these ideas to formulate an essentially optimal large cardinal hypothesis that ensures the existence of a non-Galvin ultrafilter, improving on a result from \cite{TomNatasha}.
+We use these ideas to formulate what appears to be the optimal large cardinal hypothesis implying the existence of a non-Galvin ultrafilter, improving on a result from \cite{TomNatasha}.
 Finally, we use a strengthening of the Ultrapower Axiom to prove that in all the known canonical inner models, a $\kappa$-complete ultrafilter has the Galvin property if and only if it is an iterated sum of $p$-points.